Felix Jones: Philadelphia Eagles

 On May 14, 2013, Jones signed a one-year contract with the Philadelphia Eagles who were looking for him to backup LeSean McCoy and Bryce Brown.
 After being passed on the depth chart by Chris Polk, he was traded to the Pittsburgh Steelers in exchange for linebacker Adrian Robinson on August 23.

 Pittsburgh Steelers

 The Pittsburgh Steelers acquired Jones for depth purposes, while rookie Le'Veon Bell was recovering from a mid-foot sprain.
-He was named the starting back in week 2 against the Cincinnati Bengals, rushing for 37 yards on 10 carries.
+He was named the starting back in week 2 against the Cincinnati Bengals, rushing for 37 yards on ten carries.
 Jones lost the starter role the next week against the Chicago Bears, where he had seven carries for 34 yards and was benched after a costly third quarter fumble.
+He finished the 2013 season with 48 carries for 184 rushing yards and nine receptions for 63 receiving yards in 16 games and two starts.
 He was not re-signed at the end of the year.

 2015 NFL Veteran Combine

 After being out of football for a year, Jones participated in the first NFL Veteran Combine.